Multiwavelength view of SPT-CL J2106-5844. The radio galaxies and the thermal and relativistic plasmas in a massive

 The lack of symmetry in the amplitude of the X-ray peaks coinciding with the two distinct SZ features is unusual and possibly suggests a merger configuration more complicated than a clean, textbook-case head-on major merger happening on the plane of the sky.
 A binary thermodynamic structure is observed, also, in the merging galaxy cluster Abell~115 \citep{Hallman2018,Lee2020a} or Abell~141 \citep{Caglar2018}.
-On the other hand, the off-axis merger Abell~754 also manifests a clear asymmetry in its X-ray signal, with a low surface-brightness tail extending behind an X-ray bright clump, but the X-ray inferred map for the ICM pressure is measured to flatten towards the cluster core \citep{Henry2004}.
-We note that the X-ray pseudo-pressure map inferred in \cite{Henry2004} may differ systematically from a true Compton-$\vary$ map, due to the differing line of sight dependencies of X-ray emission and the thermal SZ effect.
+On the other hand, the off-axis merger Abell~754 also manifests a clear asymmetry in its X-ray signal, with a low surface-brightness tail extending behind an X-ray bright clump, but the X-ray inferred map for the ICM pressure is measured to flatten toward the cluster core \citep{Henry2004}.
+We note that the X-ray pseudo-pressure map inferred in \cite{Henry2004} may differ systematically from a true Compton-$\vary$ map, due to the differing line-of-sight dependences of X-ray emission and the thermal SZ effect.
 However, if the underlying pressure distribution in SPT-CL~J2106-5844 is similar to that inferred for Abell~754, it may happen that the bimodal structure in the SZ signal is an artifact of the interferometric large-scale filtering, as most of the signal from the broad shallow core would not be sampled by ALMA+ACA.
-It is however worth considering that we measure an integrated SZ flux density\footnote{The reported SZ flux density is computed as the cylindrically integrated SZ signal within the an aperture of $1.69\arcmin$, equivalent to the AdvACT estimate for SPT-CL~J2106-5844's $r_{500}$, the radius within which the average cluster density equals $\times500$ the critical density of the Universe at the redshift of the cluster.} for our SZ model of $2.17\substack{+0.26\\-0.18}\cdot10^{-4}~\mathrm{arcmin^2}$, consistent with the measurement $2.09\substack{+0.34\\-0.31}\cdot10^{-4}~\mathrm{arcmin^2}$ in the case of universal pressure model), lower than the measurement $4.7\substack{+1.1\\-1.3}\cdot 10^{-4}~\mathrm{arcmin^2}$ inferred from the AdvACT catalog \citep{Hilton2020}.
-This implies that the reconstructed model extrapolates successfully to large scales, despite the impact of the interferometric filtering acts on the model degeneracies by favoring a more compact and low-mass pressure distribution than the universal average (\citealt{Arnaud2010}; Sect.~\ref{sec:res:sz:twosz}), hence limiting the possibility of a successful extrapolation of the reconstructed SZ model to large scales.
+It is in fact worth considering that we measure an integrated SZ flux density\footnote{The reported SZ flux density is computed as the cylindrically integrated SZ signal within an aperture of $1.69\arcmin$, equivalent to the AdvACT estimate for SPT-CL~J2106-5844's $r_{500}$.} for our SZ model of $2.17\substack{+0.26\\-0.18}\cdot10^{-4}~\mathrm{arcmin^2}$ ($3.01\substack{+0.74\\-0.77}\cdot10^{-4}~\mathrm{arcmin^2}$ in the case of universal pressure model), lower than the measurement $4.7\substack{+1.1\\-1.3}\cdot 10^{-4}~\mathrm{arcmin^2}$ inferred from the AdvACT catalog \citep{Hilton2020}.
+The lower value obtained from our ALMA+ACA modeling is symptomatic of how the interferometric filtering acts on the model degeneracies by favoring a more compact and low-mass pressure distribution than the universal average (\citealt{Arnaud2010}; Sect.~\ref{sec:res:sz:twosz}), hence limiting the possibility of a successful extrapolation of the reconstructed SZ model to large scales.